 For an investment, this is the risk that, in the event of a failure by the counterparty, the Town will not be able to recover the value of its investments or collateral security that are in possession of an outside party.
-Of the \$3,432,422 of total investments the Town has custodial credit risk exposure equal to \$755,945 in certificates of deposit (\$250,000 is insured by the FDIC).
-The Town has no custodial credit risk exposure related to the U.S. Government and Agency Securities or the Corporate equities because the related securities are registered in the name of the Town.
+The Town has no custodial credit risk exposure related to the U.S. Government and Agency Securities, Corporate Bonds, or Common Stock because the related securities are registered in the name of the Town.
 The mutual fund investments are not exposed to custodial credit risk because their existence is not evidenced by securities that exist in physical or book entry form.

 The Town does not have an investment policy for custodial credit risk.